cycling levels.

 Our Directors.
 Marco Pantani.
 Tom Pidcock.

-Our Directors aim to ride in the 500-700 range even if they have managed to climb Alpe d’Huez at over 850 - this was still one hour and 10 minutes of climbing!
+If you are familiar with VAM, our Founders aim to ride in the 500-700 range even if they have managed to climb Alpe d’Huez at over 850 - this was still one hour and 10 minutes of climbing!

 To give a comparison, record holder (pre-Strava!)
 Marco Pantani went up Alpe d’Huez with a VAM of about 1,740 and 6.6 w/kg